02bwilson/JBOD_Implement/README.md

 A higher level implementation of JBOD that treats an array of disks as a singular segment of writable space.

-Implemented for intro to system programming.
+Implemented for intro to system programming class.